Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 - Goal tracking for savings targets (emergency fund, vacation, debt payoff)

-- Age of Money metric that shows how far ahead you're getting
+- Age of Money metric that shows how far ahead of your spending you're getting

 - Extensive free workshops and educational content